scet2/Kebap_Analysis/README.md

 **Rating Collection:**
 - Used Google Places API to automatically fetch current ratings for each restaurant
-- Adjusted the ratings with the bayesian average to account for restaurant with higher reviews
+- Adjusted the ratings by applying a Bayesian average to get more reliable scores from restaurants with limited reviews
 - Dropped entries with missing rating data (1 restaurant)

 ### 3. Distance Calculation
 **Metric Choice: Euclidean Distance** <br>
-While walking distance would be more realistic for actual customer travel, it would also be computationally expensive.
-Additionally, in Copenhagen's dense urban environment the Euclidean distance will highly likely provide similar numbers.
-The walking distance would give more precise absolute values but the ranking of which station is closest remains consistent across metrics.
-And since the analysis focuses on relative proximity rather than absolute distances, Euclidean distance is appropriate and computationally efficient.
+I opted for Euclidan distance to keep things simple.
+Given Copenhagen's dense urban environment the Euclidean distance will highly likely provide similar numbers.
+The walking distance would give more precise absolute values but the ranking of which station is closest should remain consistent across metrics.
+And since the analysis focuses on relative proximity rather than absolute distances, I found Euclidean distance to be appropriate and computationally efficient.
 <br>
 For each kebab restaurant, I calculated the Euclidean distance to all 107 stations and identified the closest one.

 ### 4. Statistical Analysis
 **Correlation Tests:**
-- Spearman's Rank and Pearson's Correlation were both applied to assess wether distance from nearest station correlates with restaurant rating.
+- Spearman's Rank and Pearson's Correlation were both applied to assess wether distance from nearest station correlates with the restaurant's (adjusted) rating.

 ## Results
 <img src="figures/ratings_distance_scatter.png" alt="Scatter plot" width="600">